Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 ## Features

 ### Gold Bonus
-Recieve extra gold when killing a Variant, based off a Multiplier.
+Receive extra gold when killing a Variant, based off a Multiplier.
 Values Configurable, and the default values are:

 	- 1.3 for Common Variants
 	- 1.6 for Uncommon Variants
 	- 2.0 for Rare Variants

 ### XP Bonus
-Recieve extra XP when killing a Variant, based off a Multiplier.
+Receive extra XP when killing a Variant, based off a Multiplier.
 Values Configurable, and the default values are:

 	- 1.3 for Common Variants
 	- 1.6 for Uncommon Variants